neculaicraita/neculaicraita.io/experience.md

 -	Concept and Development of various innovative vessels and maritime systems to be offered to the Clients.

 **2013 - 2021:** _Head of Structural Design & Hull Outfitting_ at **TECHNOLOG-Services GmbH Hamburg**
--	Classification design for the Widening Conversion project for SAIPEM PLV CASORONE with significant enhancement for S-Lay and J-Lay operational loads;
+-	Classification design for the Widening Conversion project for SAIPEM PLV CASTORONE with significant enhancement for S-Lay and J-Lay operational loads;
 -	Classification and Detail design for the Wärtsilä inboard demountable Thrusters installed on the FPSO vessel for INPEX project.
 -	Managing and Designing of different ship structural projects for new buildings and Conversion design as STREAM 5000 / 4500 LNG container vessels _(innovative design)_, Feasibility Studies for Widening of the Container Vessel 7000 TEU and for other Panmax Vessels, Feasibility Study for the lengthening conversion of the Container Vessel 13000 TEU, Conversion design for the Cruise vessel Costa Serena etc;
 -	Classification design for the Widening & Lengthening Conversion project of NSB Panmax Container  Vessels _– first widening conversion project in the world applied for three vessels which have been successfully built by HRDD shipyard in China_;